Version No 062017

 - providing access would reveal evaluative information generated within MW Lomax in conjunction with a commercially sensitive decision making process.

 In the event we refuse you access to your personal information, we will provide you with a written explanation for that refusal.
-We will endeavour to respond to any request for access within 14-30 days depending on the complexity of the information and/or the request.
+We will endeavor to respond to any request for access within 14-30 days depending on the complexity of the information and/or the request.
 If your request is urgent please indicate this clearly.

 Keeping your information secure